camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/060-services/020-inter-process-communication-ws.html.md

 }
 ```

-You can see that we used a simple "ServiceRegistry" to query the right WSDL, This is basically a simple Java Map, but could be exchanged by any existing Registry.
+You can see that we used a simple "ServiceRegistry" to query the right WSDL.
+This is basically a simple Java map, but could be exchanged by any existing Registry.
 In a customer project we for example used WSO2 for this purpose.

 [child.bpmn:](https://github.com/camunda/camunda-consulting/blob/master/snippets/inter-process-communication-ws/src/main/resources/child.bpmn)